 A shared saved replies database of canned responses the team can actively build on — creating a living resource — allows you to salvage those precious keystrokes by streamlining how you answer common questions.

 Be fairly liberal with adding them.
 There is little downside other than getting somewhat trigger-happy and ending up with replies you rarely use.
-Since it’s easiest to access them via your help desk’s search feature, this won’t generally be a problem.
+Since it’s easiest to access them via your shared inbox’s search feature, this won’t generally be a problem.

 Establishing a relaxed set of guidelines encourages the team to use their gut to decide when a saved reply is needed; “I feel like we get this question a lot” or “this is the third time I’ve seen this question from a customer” is often all the justification you need.